ajinkyapdeshmukh10/Urban-Climate-Patterns/index.md

 ## **Methodology:**

-Utilizing data mining and machine learning techniques, the project will detect and analyze UHIs, providing insights into the impact of urbanization on microclimates.
+Utilizing data mining and machine learning techniques, the project will detect and analyze UHIs, providing insights into the impact of urbanization on micro-climates.
 The analysis includes visualizations and classification methods to interpret varying UHI intensity levels.

 ## **Questions:**